52 Different Types of Beetles in Arizona

 The beetles are active during the day, so they can be seen flying or walking around looking for food on flowers or leaves near ground level.

-Often, the male beetles are seen mating with females by grasping them by their heads.
+Often, male beetles are seen mating with females by their heads, grasping them.
 And then carrying them off to find a suitable place to deposit their sperm packets, called spermatophores.

 3. Black-and-white Click Beetle